 - All journal entries, reports, and written work should be legible and neat.

-- Work through the Ad Altare Dei Scout Manual with your counselor using a Bible where appropriate.
+- Work through the Ad Altare Dei Youth Manual with your counselor using a Bible where appropriate.

 - There are three parts to each step.
-When all parts of a step are completed, review the Emblem book with the counselor.
+When all parts of a step are completed, review the Ad Altare Dei Youth Manual with the counselor.

-- Be prepared to share experiences at the Board of Review.
+- Be prepared to share experiences with the Board of Review.

-- Attend a retreat or Day of Recollection while working on the AAD program.
+- Attend a retreat or Day of Recollection while working on the Ad Altare Dei program.

-- Counselors for the Ad Altare Dei emblem should be approved in advance by their pastors and the Scout Chaplain or Catholic Committee in Scouting.
-The Religious Emblem Counselor's Guide, Publication Date: 2012, is an integral part of this program and contains the necessary resources for anyone.
+- Counselors for the Ad Altare Dei emblem should be approved in advance by their pastors and the Scout Chaplain or Diocesan Catholic Committee on Scouting.

-- All religious Emblem Counselors and Facilitators must have current BSA Youth Protection and Local Diocese Youth Protection training.
+- All Religious Emblem Counselors and Facilitators must have current BSA Youth Protection and meet diocesan safe environment requirements.